 Hello, I’m Madison!

-My fiancée, Damon, and I had our first house built in rural Maryland at the ages of 22 and 23 after operating our dog walking and pet sitting business daily (and nightly!) for four years.
+My fiancée, Damon, and I had our first house built in rural Maryland at the ages of 22 and 23 after operating our dog-walking and pet-sitting business daily (and nightly!) for four years.
 We have since added our Golden Retriever puppy, Finn, to our family.
 Now, we are focused on living a debt-free lifestyle (working on the mortgage!) while providing for and decorating our home.

-For starters, the word “housewife” kind of gets a bad rep. The 1950s comes to mind for many — I think we all know the image of the dress, the perfectly manicured hair, the rotary dial telephone in hand, a steaming pot in the other.
+For starters, the word “housewife” kind of gets a bad rep. The 1950s come to mind for many – I think we all know the image of the dress, the perfectly manicured hair, the rotary dial telephone in hand, a steaming pot in the other.
 Now, please do me a favor and burn that image from your mind.

-Like most modern women, I am juggling career while maintaining a clean home, providing wholesome yet frugal meals, managing finances, etc. While nowhere near “just a housewife”, I am proud to be housewife-like.
+Like most modern women, I am juggling my career while maintaining a clean home, providing wholesome yet frugal meals, managing finances, etc. While nowhere near “just a housewife”, I am proud to be housewife-like.

 I also take the “like” in Housewifelike to mean that I am not perfect.
 By no means am I the best cook to ever exist.
 By no means am I the best at managing finances.
 By no means am I the most meticulous at cleaning my house.
 By no means am I the best housewife, but I am housewife-like.